 Maccabi Zagreb was founded in 1913 under the name of Jewish Sports and Gombal Society and in 1921 it was renamed Maccabi Zagreb.
 Until 1941, it operated in the Maccabi Hall, Palmotićeva 22, and since 1945 it has operated in the Jewish community of Zagreb, Palmotićeva 16, with primary activities table tennis and futsal.
 Its members were many successful athletes who also competed in many Maccabiads (in Europe and Israel).
 The Maccabi Zagreb Sports Club is one of the activities and sections of the Jewish Community of Zagreb.

 In 2005, the Maccabi Zagreb Hall (Dojo) was built, which, in addition to Maccabi members, is also used by DV "Mirjam Weiller", as well as members of the Women's Section of JCZ.

 JIU JITSA (self-defense) took place for the same year under the professional guidance of Sensei (Predrag Jukić), and is planned for ages 12-60.
-Starting in 2021 and during the pandemic, Maccabi Zagreb Fitness was launched three times a week, currently via an online platform led by Prof. Mirka Nikolac.
+Starting in 2021 and during the pandemic, Maccabi Zagreb Fitness was launched three times a week via an online platform led

 In early October 2021, the practice of martial art MUAY THAI (Thai boxing), aimed at all ages, started, under the professional direction of coach Goran Borović.